ptsd and trauma: what to expect after the unexpected

 PROLONGED EXPOSURE THERAPY

 Prolonged Exposure Therapy is a technique that has been designed to treat PTSD.
 In order to reduce feelings of anxiety or distress associated with a traumatic event, a person may actively try to avoid thoughts or memories or even people or places that remind them of the event.
-Prolonged Exposure Therapy provides a very safe place for a person to work through the memories and thoughts of the event to reduce symptoms of anxiety and reactions to possible triggers.
-Whilst this may seem confronting, the therapist will guide a person through this process and provide coping tools along the way.
+Prolonged Exposure Therapy provides a safe place for a person to work through the memories and thoughts of the event to reduce symptoms of anxiety and reactions to possible triggers.
+Whilst this may seem confronting, a therapist will guide a person through this process and provide coping tools along the way.

 EMDR